TahereTaha/webserv42/temp_todo_list.md

 		- [x] read the file.
 		- [x] tokenize.
 		- [x] parse.
+			- [ ] change the target simbol to a server vector.
 		- [ ] check.
 		- [ ] init.
 	- [ ] set up the server.